Authentic Cuban Sandwich Restaurants in Tampa and Miami

 History says the first authentic Cuban sandwich was served in Tampa’s Columbia Restaurant in 1905.
 But which Florida city makes the better sandwich?
 Let the food fight begin.

-Like Philadelphia’s cheesesteak, the Cuban sandwich is an icon for cheap eats in both Tampa and Miami.
+Like Philadelphia’s cheesesteak, the Cuban sandwich is an icon for cheap eats in both Miami and Tampa.

-And while the Cuban in either Florida city may look the same to the casual observer and have similar ingredients, the subtle differences can arouse the passions of locals.
+And while the Cuban sandwich in either Florida city may look the same to the casual observer and have similar ingredients, the subtle differences can arouse the passions of locals.

 Even the origins of the Cuban sandwich are in dispute.

 In Miami, it is assumed that the sandwich came from – where else? – Cuba.

 "We do know that Cuban sandwiches… were common on cafeteria and restaurant menus in Cuba by the 1930s, and there is some evidence of them as early as the turn of the century," writes Glenn Lindgren, one of the founders of the Three Guys From Miami website devoted to Cuban food.

 But others – mostly in Tampa – trace the origins to the cafes and restaurants of Ybor City, Tampa's Latin Quarter that was once the cigar capital of the world and the second-largest immigrant population in the South.

 One thing is for sure: The signature Cuban sandwich didn’t start in Miami, which was barely a city when the Columbia Restaurant opened its doors in Ybor City in 1905 with a Cuban sandwich on its menu.